 (C) Dependence of response amplitude on flash strength is shown for 17 rod bipolars.
 Response amplitudes for each cell were normalized by the maximum response and flash strengths were normalized by that producing a half-maximal response.
-Maximal responses averaged 65 ± 40 pA (mean \pm SD), and half-maximal flash strengths averaged at 2.8 ± 1.5 Rh/rod.
+Maximal responses averaged 65 ± 40 pA (mean \pm SD), and half-maximal flash strengths averaged at 2.8 \pm 1.5 Rh/rod.
 Responses were averaged across a 2-fold range of normalized flash strengths.
-Each point represents the mean SEM from 17 cells.
+Each point represents the mean \pm SEM from 17 cells.

 (D) Flash family is plotted for a voltage-clamped OFF bipolar.
-Same flash strengths and recording conditions were used, as the rod bipolar in (A).
+Flash strengths and recording conditions were the same as those for the rod bipolar in (A).

-(E) Dependence of response amplitude on flash strength is shown for eight OFF bipolars.
+(E) OFF bipolar responses depended linearly on flash strength.
 Responses to dim flashes superimposed when scaled by the flash strength.

-(F) Dependence of response amplitude on flash strength from eight OFF bipolars.
-Measured response amplitudes from these cells have been collected and analyzed, as in (C).
-Maximal responses averaged 35 \pm 16 pA (mean \pm SD) and half-maximal flash strengths averaged 2.1 \pm 1.1 Rh/rod.
+(F) Dependence of response amplitude on flash strength is shown for eight OFF bipolars.
+Measured response amplitudes from these cells have been collected and analyzed as in (C).
+Maximal responses averaged 35 ± 16 pA (mean \pm SD) and half-maximal flash strengths averaged 2.1 ± 1.1 Rh/rod.
 Bandwidth: 0-30 Hz.